I will share some cultural differences I have noticed based on my personal experience working in American and Japanese companies.

 Horizontal & Vertical Work Environment

 One of the things that floored me when I first entered as an intern for a Japanese company was the workspace.
 My jobs in America, aside from the freelance part, often featured separate spaces for each member of the staff.
-Even when I worked at gyms, there was a designated room for each supervisor, human resources, front desk, and trainers.
+Even when I worked in gyms, there was a designated room for each supervisor, human resources, front desk, and trainers.
 It made stopping by various stations to ask questions or make contact rather awkward and difficult.
 Plus, it always felt like management was separated from the overall energy of the workplace; but when that door opened to reveal the superior’s space, it never seemed to be for a good reason.
 In other words, the chain of command was clearly defined by where people worked, how big their space was, and so on.

 That said, some work environments in Western cultures are very horizontal.

-In Japan, however, though certain departments might be separated by a wall, the management is usually in the same space you are.
+As for the Japanese working environment, however, though certain departments might be separated by a wall, the management is usually in the same space you are.
 This makes it very easy to pick up your laptop, walk over to their desk, ask for a minute, and receive immediate feedback.
 It also increases the amount of productivity throughout the office, because you can easily communicate with everyone present.
 Whenever announcements had to be made, you simply send around an email then call it.
 I quite like the level of comfort that people have within this setting.
 We’re all on the same playing field, in a sense.

 Check out the two different work spaces below.
 The first is a Russian office.
 On the second is a Japanese office.